cognition-mental-health/cognition-mental-health.github.io/pages/vacancies.md

   <p>If you are interested in doing your PhD in the lab, please <a href="mailto:alex.pike@york.ac.uk">email me</a>.
 In particular, I'm looking for students who are motivated and interested in cognitive neuroscience and mental health: coding experience isn't necessary! </p>
   <h3>PhD funding</h3>
   <p>To embark on a PhD most students need external funding (and, indeed, I would always recommend obtaining some).
 I have no funded positions at the moment, but there are plenty of options listed on the <a href="https://www.york.ac.uk/psychology/prospective/postgraduate/research/funding/#:~:text=We%20regularly%20receive%20funding%20for,maintenance%20grant%20for%20living%20expenses.">York Psychology Department funding webpage.</a> I'm always happy to talk through funding options with potential students.</p>
+  <h3>Application process</h3>
+  Please check the <a href="https://www.york.ac.uk/psychology/prospective/postgraduate/research/funding/#:~:text=We%20regularly%20receive%20funding%20for,maintenance%20grant%20for%20living%20expenses.">York Psychology Department funding webpage</a> for the most up-to-date information and deadlines.
+  Here is some information about how the process works at York if you want to be supervised by me:
+  1. First, it would be great if you could send me some details of your interests and your research experience.
+This doesn’t need to be a formal CV, but can be a list of experiences and the corresponding skills you’ve learnt.
+This might include any research projects you’ve done, the courses you took as an undergraduate/MSc student, and any work experience you have.
+I recognise that not every undergraduate course offers research experience - so if that’s the case, please just say so, and highlight experiences you have had that use similar skills (such as report-writing, coding, teamwork, time management, data management).
+  2. If there’s a good fit between our interests, we have a zoom meeting and discuss potential project options.
+  3. If we decide to proceed, we together identify a second supervisor (as I am a new member of staff, all my PhD students will have a second supervisor who is more experienced).
+  4. You prepare a draft research proposal (by the end of November).
+  5. We work together to refine the proposal, normally by early-mid December.
+  6. York requires candidates to be offered a place by the department before they can be entered into any funding competitions.
+To do this, you need to have passed an interview with other members of staff in the Department by early January (at the latest).
+  7. Depending on which funding stream you are applying for, you complete the relevant online forms by the deadline, which is typically in January.
+Some more details on funding streams are here: https://www.york.ac.uk/psychology/prospective/postgraduate/research/funding/ but I can also talk the options through with you on zoom.
+Note that if you’re applying for the departmental studentships you are typically required to also apply for the White Rose DTP AQM award.
+  8. Applicants are often then interviewed in February, with outcomes available in March.
+Again, note that if you get the AQM award you must accept that in preference to the departmental studentships (this just means that the department can support more PhD students!).

+  If you have any questions about this process please do reach out.

   <h2>Postdoc</h2>
   <p>I currently have no funding for postdocs.
 I would be very happy to support an application for a postdoc to be part of the lab - please <a href="mailto:alex.pike@york.ac.uk">email me</a>! </p>